mb21/panwriter/README.md

 Select `File -> Export` and choose a format.

-If you have a YAML metadata block, like in the following example, Panwriter will look at the extension of the filename you chose in the dialog, and look up the corresponding key in the `output` YAML metadata, for example when exporting the following markdown to `test.html`:
+If you have a YAML metadata block, like in the following example, PanWriter will look at the extension of the filename you chose in the dialog, and look up the corresponding key in the `output` YAML metadata, for example when exporting the following markdown to `test.html`:

     ---
     title: my document